Last Updated on

 Before I get started, I feel you should know that I didn’t know much about the brand.
 In fact, I’d only read about Maven in a 2017 Field & Stream article where this C1 10×42 bino was said to have “scored second only to the Leica” in their resolution testing.
 That had me interested in a “neato” way, but I also remained largely skeptical.

-So, when the opportunity came for me to field test this very binocular, I wanted to be as impartial as possible.
+So, when the opportunity came for me to review Maven’s C1 10×42 binocular, I wanted to be as impartial as possible.
 I didn’t do any further background digging prior to the field test.
 I wanted to see what these binoculars could actually do that my eyes, hands, and overall experience could testify to, not to what everyone else says they should do!

 What’s in The Box?